garrison0/philterms/posts/concept.md

 ---
 title: concept
-excerpt: A concept is an introspectively available type of entity fundamental to thought
+excerpt: Concepts are fundamental to thought.
+"Concept" comes from the Latin word "conceptum" meaning "something conceived."
 date: 2021-11-03T03:35:01.224Z
 ---
-A concept is an introspectively available type of entity fundamental to thought.

-There is no agreement as to what concepts are.

-Examples of concepts include:
+Concepts are fundamental to thought.
+"Concept" comes from the Latin word "conceptum" meaning "something conceived."

+Philosophers disagree about the nature of concepts.
+Some possible options:

+* intensions
+* mental representations of categories
+* discriminatory abilities

+And so on.
+People have thousands of concepts.
+Examples include:

-* Categories of things like CATS
+* Categories like CATS
-* Phrases like WALKING THE DOG
+* Phrases like OVER THE RIVER AND THROUGH THE WOODS
-* Abstract ideas like LIMIT, TIME, and FIVE
+* Abstract ideas like VALUE, FREEDOM, and FIVE THOUSAND
 * Actions like RUN

+And so on.
+Philosophers often use research from psychology and linguistics to reason about concepts.
+Philosophers in experimental philosophy debate whether concepts are [*modal* or *amodal*](...).
+Likewise, philosophers in conceptual engineering argue about revising concepts.